Air Source Heat Pump Cost - 2021 Guide

-An air source heat pump is a cheap and competitive alternative for space and water heating at your home.
-Its running costs are considerably lower than those of conventional heating technologies.
-In addition to that, the UK Government has created schemes aimed at fostering the use of renewable energy by homeowners, such as the Feed-in Tariffs (FITs) scheme, or the Renewable Heat Incentive (RHI).
-The owners of dwellings equipped with air source heat pumps have the possibility of benefiting from those schemes.
+An air source heat pump is a low carbon and effective alternative for space and water heating in your home.
+The UK Government has created heat pump grants aimed at fostering the use of low carbon heating technologies by homeowners, such as the Renewable Heat Incentive (RHI) for heat pumps.
+The owners of dwellings equipped with air source heat pumps have the possibility of benefiting from this scheme.

-For a UK’s average dwelling, these would be the costs of installing and using an air source heat pump:
+For a UK’s average dwelling, these are the costs and incentives of installing and using an air source heat pump:

 The values above are based on a specific case.
 If you want to know how we got them, as well as more in-depth information about air source heat pump costs, read the paragraphs below.